 On display are many prototypes of Hart’s ground-breaking cast clear acrylic works.
 Some pieces feature Hart’s notations in indelible marker denoting changes to be made in composition or in cuts for faceting.
 Also, on display are plaster models for acrylic prototypes which offer a unique window into the complete acrylic process including the patented embedment technique .

 Plaster models for Ex Nihilo: Figure No. 7 and Saint Peter and Saint Paul.
 Also pictured is the plaster model for Daughters of Odessa.
 An editioned bronze of Daughters of Odessa was presented to HRH Charles, Prince of Wales in 1998.

 Plaster models (left to right) for Ex Nihilo: Fragment No. 2, Fragment No.7, and Fragment No. 3 surround Hart’s worktables and desk.
 Hart liked to create art while listening to an eclectic collection of tapes and CDs.
 Often playing in the gallery, this music serves as an immersive soundtrack to your museum experience.

 An interior shot of the Frederick Hart Studio Gallery.
 This museum is a recreation of Hart’s studio, based on photographs and his family.
 Belmont University is the sole repository for any pieces not commercially available.
 These include process pieces, molds, and clay and plaster pieces.

-Close-up of the Daughters of Odessa, with Peter and Paul in the background.
+Plaster model, Daughters of Odessa, foreground.
+Plaster models for Saint Peter and Saint Paul in the background.

 Frederick Hart’s home studio in Hume, Virginia is brought back to life in the Lila D. Bunch Library.
 Here, you can see his plaster and clay works, displayed on his tables and chairs.
 His tools lay on the table behind The Source.